NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 Okta allows new users to sign in and use RAVS.

-* If users already have an Okta account for other NHS applications, then their RAVS account will be added to their existing Okta account.
+* If users already have an Okta account for other NHS applications, their RAVS account will be added to their existing Okta account.
 * If users are new to Okta, they'll also receive an Okta email with instructions to set up their account.
 They'll need to do this first to access RAVS.

 ## Adding a user to multiple organisations